-Following President Clinton's health care reform effort 18 years ago, a small group of faculty in the UCLA School of Public Health joined together to create a new health policy research center.
+Following President Clinton's health care reform effort in 1994, a small group of faculty in the UCLA School of Public Health joined together to create a new health policy research center.
 The center would use policy research to help improve health care access and quality and the public's health.

 The vision that motivated us was a center that would serve as a focal point for faculty research to inform the policy process.
 The center would communicate directly with policy makers and advocates to translate the results of our research into evidence that policy audiences could use in their work.
 It would be a bridge between the university and the policy world, with communication flowing in both directions.

 The result was the UCLA Center for Health Policy Research which opened in early 1994 with a staff of eight, including founding director and distinguished scholar and health policy advocate E. Richard Brown

 .
 Today, the Center has grown to become one of the nation's leading health policy research centers, with a staff of more than 75, including some of UCLA's leading health policy and public health experts.

 The Center's success can be measured by many indicators, but the key one is the impact of its work on health policy.
 The Center's work is used in a wide range of health policy development and advocacy, both in California and nationally.